sushku/cci-cpp/README.md

 # cci-cpp
-Solutions to problems from Cracking the Coding Interview - 6th edition
+Solutions in C++ to problems from Cracking the Coding Interview - 6th edition